itszerrin/PixAI-Wrapper/README.md

 # PixAI Realtime Image Generation Wrapper

 **This is a collection of Python scripts.
-Together, they can take a prompt input and gather a pre-generated image from PixAI directly.**
+Together, they can take a prompt input and generates images from PixAI directly.
+This procedure does NOT cost you credits and you can use an alt too.**

+Note: The **Realtime generation** feature is a compromise to not pay tokens but your images are of lesser quality.

 ---